Stavatech/pyclops-cli/README.md

 The above command will generate a project in the specified working directory and push it onto Github.
 Next, in order to be able to deploy to AWS, run the following commands to create the ECR docker repository:
 ```
-pyclops aws ecr create-repo --repo-name pyclops/test
+pyclops aws ecr create-repo --repo-name pyclops/pyclops-django-project
 ```

 If successful, the above command would have printed out the ARN for the newly created repository.
 The ARN would look something like `arn:aws:ecr:{region}:{accountId}:repository/pyclops/test` and is the unique identifier for your repository.
 Before moving forward, set the `ecr_repo` variable in your `params.py` file (located at the root of your generated project) to the printed out ARN.

 Now that we have a repository for our Docker image, we need to build the image and push it up to the repository.
-To do this we first need to log in to the repository.
 ```
-pyclops aws ecr build --dockerfile docker/Dockerfile.prod --repository pyclops/test --tag latest
+pyclops aws ecr build --dockerfile docker/Dockerfile.prod --repository pyclops/pyclops-django-project --tag latest
-pyclops aws ecr push --repository pyclops/test --tag latest
+pyclops aws ecr push --repository pyclops/pyclops-django-project --tag latest
 ```

 You are now all set to build and deploy your project to AWS (ensure you have copied the ECR repo ARN into your `params.py` file as instructed above).
 In the base directry of your project, run the following commands: